 We collect information in the following ways:

-You may give us your information in order to sign up for one of our events, tell us your story, make a donation or communicate with us.
+You may give us your information in order to sign up for one of our events, tell us your story, make a donation, apply for a vacancy or to become volunteer, or communicate with us.
 With the ellenor lottery your information is collected by an organisation working for us, but we are responsible for your data at all times.

 Information available publicly